 Don’t you just love it when the garden explodes with zucchini?
-One day you’re admiring your zucchini blossoms, and the next you’re staring at a big pile of zucchini, wondering what to do with it all.
+One day you’re admiring all the blossoms, and the next you’re staring at a big pile of these green squash, wondering what to do with it all.

-I love to bake with zucchini – zucchini bread, muffins, cake, and even cookies sometimes!
+I love to make zucchini desserts – zucchini bread, muffins, cake, and even cookies sometimes!
 I decided a chocolate loaf cake made with garden fresh zucchini sounded like a good idea.
 It’s rich, chocolatey, and comes together very easily.

 - 1 cup gluten free flour blend I used Namaste Perfect Flour Blend